Have you been enjoying all of the beautiful quilts made by the Island Batik ambassadors as they take part in the Great Outdoors Blog Hop?

-The collection of Island Batik fabrics that I am working with is called Wild Things, if you like batiks with animals designs you’ll really like this collection!
-This collection is available at Hancock’s of Paducah.
+The collection of Island Batik fabrics that I am working with is called Wild Things, if you like batiks with animal designs you’ll really like this collection!
+This collection was available at Hancock’s of Paducah.

 Our weather has been hot here in Iowa and I took this photo yesterday of little Sadie sitting on the quilt.
-Poor little girl looks hot!
+The poor little girl looks hot!

 When I received the first box from Island Batik this year, it included half yard pieces of the Wild Things collection and also threads from Aurifil that coordinated with the fabrics.
 My first thought was…..”Wow is this a wild collection!” (before I read that the collection was called Wild Things).

 I wasn’t sure what kind of quilt I would make but I had made a sample baby quilt with a new design I was making and decided it would be fun to see how it turned out using these batiks.